Waobo/cparsing/readme.txt

 		-- Memory management

+NOTE: this is still work in progress.
+For example, the meta-parser does not know about some newer parsers and the C-parser never had a in-depth test and also still misses the typedef component -- even this readme is far from complete.
+To make things worse, I'm working on this project very erratically.
+The currently available functionality is however already useful.

 MOTIVATION

 So, you code in C and that means that every time you open a file, receive